DenisGorbachev/metawomen-docs/src/WhatIsColiquidity.md

 Benefits:

 - You get liquidity provider fees
-- You get liquidity mining bonuses
+- You get liquidity mining bonuses (if they are provided by the project)
 - You don’t pay the trading fees (you earn them instead)
 - You don’t lose on slippage.